ST-TOMAS-Workshop/stm32u5_workshop/lpmodes/lpmodes_workflow.md

 - Enter in Stop 2 mode and periodically wake up by RTC unit

-- LED toggling and monitor consumption profile
+- LED toggling and monitor consumption profile in **STM32CubeMonitor-Power**

 ![gif](./img/introsmall.gif)